-Once you're full residents, you and your family will enjoy the reassurance of a public welfare system that provides comprehensive support in a range of situations.
+Once you are full residents, you and your family will enjoy the reassurance of a public welfare system that provides comprehensive support in a range of situations.

-You don’t see abject poverty or hunger here.
+You do not see abject poverty or hunger here.
 Kiwis genuinely care for other people and have always had a strong commitment to social welfare.
 For example, New Zealand was the first country in the world to introduce pensions for the elderly (1898).

 Today, the benefits our welfare system provides include:

-- assistance if you lose your job or can’t work because of illness or an accident
+- assistance if you lose your job or are unable to work because of illness or an accident

 - help with saving for retirement

 - support for older people, including New Zealand superannuation (our ‘old age pension’) and other financial and practical assistance